 We will hold three rounds of in-person and virtual public open houses to introduce the study area, potential route segments, and the project needs and benefits.
 During the in-person open houses, subject matter experts from different departments of Ameren (such as engineering, real estate, siting, environmental, safety and construction) will be available to answer questions about the Project and collect public feedback.
 This feedback will be carefully considered by our siting team as they work to design a constructible route for the line.

-The first round of open houses will be held on August 5 in Princeton and on August 6 in Peru.
-Both sessions will include the same information, with no formal presentation.
-Input collected on the route segments shown during these open houses will be factored into identifying potential route alternatives in the study area.
-An interactive map will be available for feedback and comments Aug.
-4-15, 2025.
-Additional open houses will be held in September and November 2025.
+The second round of open houses will be held on September 22 and 23.
+Both days will include the same information, with no formal presentation.
+A virtual open house slide deck will be available online for viewing from September 19 to October 3, 2025.
+Input collected on the Preliminary Route Alternatives shown during the September open houses will be factored into identifying Preferred Route Alternatives in the study area.
+An interactive map will be available for feedback and comments from September 19 to October 3, 2025.

 In-Person